 360 DigiTech, Inc. Sponsored ADR (QFIN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had lost 9.16% over the past month.
-This has lagged the Business Services sector's gain of 1.39% and the S&P 500's gain of 1.61% in that time.
+Prior to today's trading, shares of the company had lost 3.2% over the past month.
+This has lagged the Business Services sector's loss of 3.08% and the S&P 500's loss of 0.41% in that time.

-Wall Street will be looking for positivity from QFIN as it approaches its next earnings report date.
-The company is expected to report EPS of $0.78, up 333.33% from the prior-year quarter.
+QFIN will be looking to display strength as it nears its next earnings release, which is expected to be May 27, 2021.
+In that report, analysts expect QFIN to post earnings of $0.78 per share.
+This would mark year-over-year growth of 333.33%.

 QFIN's full-year Zacks Consensus Estimates are calling for earnings of $4.22 per share and revenue of $2.36 billion.
 These results would represent year-over-year changes of +11.05% and +19.1%, respectively.

-Any recent changes to analyst estimates for QFIN should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for QFIN.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-QFIN currently has a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+QFIN is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, QFIN currently has a Forward P/E ratio of 5.34.
-For comparison, its industry has an average Forward P/E of 30.43, which means QFIN is trading at a discount to the group.
+Investors should also note QFIN's current valuation metrics, including its Forward P/E ratio of 5.81.
+This valuation marks a discount compared to its industry's average Forward P/E of 30.39.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.